jholdstock/Decred-Bug-Bounty-Proposal/README.md

 **Who:**

-I have been working with the project the last few months and would like to believe I have contributed in a useful manner to decred.
+I have been working with the decred project the last few months and would like to believe I have contributed in a useful manner to decred.

 I also have prior expirence as both a bug hunter and a validatior and think I would be a good fit for this role.